BYLAWS OF THE BAKER HISTORIC NEIGHBORHOOD ASSOCIATION

 b.
 All other other recommendations shall be referred to the membership and/or Board as reports per Section 5 below.

 (c) Election Committee.
 Shall gather nominations for positions, tabulate votes, report out results, and recruit candidates to fill vacancies.
 The Election Committee shall provide timely information to the members about openings and nominations for the Board of Directors.

 Section 5, Reporting and Limitations

 (a) Reports.
 Committees shall submit reports of their activities to the general membership and/or Board of Directors, which shall include any recommendations, as directed by the Board of Directors or these Bylaws.

 (b) Limitations.
-No Committee Member shall take a public position on behalf of BHNA except as directed by vote of the general membership or the Board of Directors.
-No Committee Member shall incur expenses on behalf of the corporation except as authorized by the Board of Directors, nor shall any committee commit the corporation by any declaration of policy.
+No Committee member shall take a public position on behalf of BHNA except as directed by vote of the general membership or the Board of Directors or these bylaws.
+No Committee member shall incur expenses on behalf of the Corporation except as authorized by the Board of Directors or these bylaws, nor shall any Committee commit the Corporation by any declaration of policy.

 The President shall be ex officio member of all committees.

 The rules contained in the most current edition of Robert’s Rules of Order shall govern the Corporation when they are applicable and when they are not inconsistent with these Bylaws, or any special rules the Corporation may adopt.

 Officers shall be elected at the annual meeting and shall be elected by ballot.

 In the event that a vacancy occurs in any office or in the Board of Directors during any given year, it shall be filled for the unexpired term by a person elected by a majority vote of the general membership.